Contacts

 What is male pattern baldness?

-Male pattern baldness, also known as androgenic alopecia, is a type of hair loss that affects people assigned to males at birth (AMAB).
+Male pattern baldness, also known as androgenic alopecia.
 It causes hair to thin or fall out on the scalp, and the hair doesn't grow back.
 Other signs include a receding hairline and overall thinning hair.

 Male pattern baldness progresses through seven stages on the Hamilton-Norwood scale: